Saif044/Traditional_Clothing_Recognition/docs/index.md

 # EthnicWearClassify - Traditional Clothing Recognition

 ## Overview
 EthnicWearClassify is an image recognition project that classifies traditional clothing from different cultures worldwide.
-Using machine learning, this model helps identify and categorize garments, promoting cultural heritage and enhancing applications in fashion, e-commerce, and research.
+Using vision transformer, this model helps identify and categorize garments, promoting cultural heritage and enhancing applications in fashion, e-commerce, and research.

 ## Features
 - **Automated Traditional Attire Classification** – Recognizes clothing from various regions.